dpkrepo/WindowsAdministration/README.md

 ## User and Account Management:
 Creating, modifying, and deleting user accounts, and managing permissions and access controls.

+### How to Rename your PC using Powershell ?

+Open Poweshell

+Type ` Rename-Computer -NewName <YourComputerName> -restart -force `

 ### PowerShell Script for generating Bulk Users from Custom NameList
 [Show me PowerShell Script: How to create 50 Users at once](https://github.com/dpkrepo/WindowsAdministration/blob/main/CreateUsersWithNameList.ps1)